mke2111/statistics-catalogue/README.md

 - Then `cd stat-catalogue` into the downloaded folder and run `npm install`
 - then, run `npm run start`.

+- Test the app with `yarn test --watchAll`

 ## Author

 👤 **Roy Mukuye**